Joao Felix-Milan, it will be goodbye: future between Benfica and Saudi Arabia

 Getty Images

 Joao Felix’s adventure with the Milan shirt is coming to an end.
 Having arrived in the summer with high expectations and an onerous €5 million loan, the Portuguese fantasist has failed to impose himself as hoped in Coincecao’s squad.
-After a promising start, embellished by an elegant spoon against Roma, his performance has been gradually declining, leaving room for doubts and perplexity.
+After a promising start, embellished by an elegant spoon against Roma, his performance has been progressively declining, leaving room for doubts and perplexity.

 The most suggestive track is undoubtedly the one leading to Lisbon.
 Benfica, the club where Joao Felix exploded in the 2018-19 season with 15 goals in 26 appearances as a youngster, could welcome him back on loan with a right of redemption.
-A return to his roots that could also represent an opportunity to relaunch himself, away from the pressures of a soccer that seems to have overwhelmed him, especially after his record €126 million transfer to Atletico Madrid.
+A return to his roots that could also represent an opportunity for a revival, away from the pressures of a soccer that seems to have overwhelmed him, especially after the record transfer to Atletico Madrid of 126 million euros.

-Jao Felix will leave Milan without great regrets on either side.
+Jao Felix will leave AC Milan without great regrets on either side.
 His Rossoneri experience was a lackluster interlude, as also underscored by emblematic episodes, such as Kyle Walker’s words in the Champions League: “Pass the ball.
 We are not Messi!”
 A bitter ending for a talent still seeking true consecration.

 You may also like...